GabbedT/ApogeoRV/Docs/Sphinx/control_status_registers.rst

 ISA CSR
 ~~~~~~~

 Machine ISA (**misa**) CSR contains informations about the implemented CPU ISA.
 Extensions implemented can be read through this register.
-Another use is to disable M and F extensions, by clearing the corresponding bit into the *Extensions* bit field.
+Another use is to disable `M` and `Zfinx` extensions, by clearing the corresponding bit into the *Extensions* bit field.

 .. list-table:: MISA CSR